damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 EE only features are exclusive to GitLab Enterprise Edition, but don't require any additional purchases besides GitLab EE.

-## EE only or Product?
+## EE only or Premium?

-Deciding on whether something should be a Product or just a EE-only feature can be tough.
-In doubt, make it a product, that's a reversible option, whereas the alternative is not.
+Deciding on whether something should be a Premium feature or just a EE-only feature can be tough.
+In doubt, make it a Premium feature, that's a reversible option, whereas the alternative is not.

-Also consider:

-- Can we charge $99 for it?
-The pricing should hurt, we'll improve it over time.
-- Does it have an alternative in the marketplace?
+Premium features replace other products in organisations.
+E.g. license checker replaces BlackDuck, time tracking replaces time tracking software.

 ## Talking about EE only decisions